 Facade, Roof, and Decorative Glass & Metal Panel Systems

-The Zira™ Visualizer process is an innovative and adaptive system developed for transfering your image across a metal surface.
-Where the Meta™Bump or MetaPerf™ systems are designed for repeating patterns, the Zira™ Process is designed to translate a single image across the entire surface of a project as a 'pixelated' mosaic.
+The Zira™ Visualizer process is an adaptive system developed for transferring your image across a metal surface.
+Translate a single image across the entire surface of a project as a 'pixelated' mosaic with the Zira™ Process.

-Zahner produces surfaces in metal using several custom Building Envelope Systems for both walls and roofs.
-These patented systems were developed to improve upon the industry standard systems for complete moisture and wind control, as well as aesthetic improvements upon the standard sheet metal practices.
+Zahner offers several Building Envelope Systems for both walls and roofs.
+Zahner systems improve moisture and wind control, and provide aesthetic improvements upon industry.

 Intelligent processes with accurate results.

-Zahner revolutionized the architectural metals industry with the introduction of the ZEPPS™ Process (Zahner Engineered Profile Panel Systems).
-ZEPPS™ is an accurate, powerful, and flexibile structural system for building anything with metal panels.
-Architects such as Frank Gehry and Randall Stout flexed the ZEPPS™ Process to achieve astounding results.
+Zahner revolutionized the architectural metals industry with the introduction of the ZEPPS® Process (Zahner Engineered Profile Panel Systems).
+ZEPPS® is an accurate, powerful, and flexibile structural system for building anything with metal panels.
+Architects such as Frank Gehry and Randall Stout flexed the ZEPPS® Process to achieve astounding results.
 Known for its rapid installation, the process is used for both complex curvatures such as the Pritzker Pavilion and rectilinear geometries such as 400 Fifth.
 Each new project brings new challenges, and the process continues to be refined today by the designers and engineers in the Design Assist Group at Zahner.

 Zahner offers four major roof systems.
-Our flagship roof system, the Inverted Seam™ system is well known in the architectural industry for its clean sharp lines and smooth co-planar visual nature.
+Zahner's flagship roof system, the Inverted Seam® system is well known in the architectural industry for its clean sharp lines and smooth co-planar visual nature.
 It is the best roof that money can buy, a roof that does not merely shed water, it controls water.
 Pictured to the right is the de Young Museum in San Francisco during a particularly heavy rain storm.
 The six streams of water being diverted from the de Young are each running along an inverted seam track below the visual surface of the roof.
-We offer four customizable roof systems.
+Zahner offers four customizable roof systems.

 Wall systems are equally important in the protection of a building from moisture.
 The primary function of a roof is to protect the building's interior against the elemetns, as well as diverting moisture to the sides of the building.
 Most people assume that a wall should continue this process, repelling the water further, but due to the science of pressure, water wants to find its way into the building.
-That is why we only offer Pressure equalized and Rain Screen wall systems.
-See all of our wall systems.
+That is why Zahner requires that all the systems built offer pressure equalized and rain screen optimization.
+See all of the wall systems offered by Zahner.

 Digital definition and precise CNC programming, along with the time proven use of engineered wall and roof systems, ensures that the structures produced by Zahner last a lifetime.
 No matter the application, Zahner has a proven system to get the job done right.